Creating more inclusive libraries

 Getting out and about in the community helps children learn, have fun and thrive.
 But for families of children with disability or developmental delay, there can still be barriers to enjoying everyday outings—even as society becomes more inclusive.

 Your experiences matter.
-Government and organisations want to hear from families like yours to better understand what’s working and what could be improved.
+Government and organisations want to hear from families like yours to understand what’s working and what could be improved.
+Tell us what helps and what gets in the way of enjoying your local library.
+Your insights guide improvements in programs and spaces so libraries work better for everyone.

 Stories of change

-Children’s librarian Elizabeth Khater discusses how the online course and support helped transform programs for families at City of Canada Bay libraries.
+Children’s librarian Elizabeth Khater shares how the online course and support helped transform programs for families at City of Canada Bay libraries

 Exploring the Library